General Motors to move Detroit HQ to new downtown building, plans to redevelop Renaissance Center

 “I am confident that together we can create a right future for that site,” Barra said Monday.

+Duggan said Gilbert will know what to do with the complex in the future.

 GM bought the tower complex in 1996 and later moved its headquarters there from a site north of downtown.
-It has housed the company ever since, so the move would mean the end of an era at the site.
+It has housed the company ever since.

 Bedrock has been buying up properties downtown for many years and has led its rebirth.
-Its chairman, Dan Gilbert, also runs loan company Rocket Mortgage.
+Gilbert also runs loan company Rocket Mortgage.

 In a 2022 interview, Barra told The Associated Press that GM will keep its main office in the RenCen complex just across the Detroit River from Canada.